 What this handout is about

 This page provides a bit of important historical context for the discussion and offers strategies for responding to the grammar-checking request in ways that respect the pedagogical philosophies of the writing center and the instructional needs of students writing in a foreign language.
-The list of strategies is followed by tutorial excerpts with annotations that illustrate how some of the strategies work in real conversations between tutors and ESL writers.
+The list of strategies is followed by excerpts of coaching sessions, with annotations that illustrate how some of the strategies work in real conversations between writing coaches and ESL writers.

 1984: The Triple Whammy for ESL Writers